 Elevation Gain: None

-The quiet and peaceful loop around the lake takes about one hour at a leisurely pace.
+The quiet and peaceful loop around the lake takes about one hour at a leisurely pace when you’re looking for Vancouver winter hiking.
 The trail wraps around Rice Lake, giving you peaceful serenity as you take in your surroundings.

 3. High Knoll Hike